zekchan/metadata-mainnet/README.md

 - The `info.json` file has all required fields and valid data.
 - The `logo.png` file (if included) meets the requirements.
 - The metadata is accurate and well-structured.
+- The submitter of the PR is from the entity in question (verified via an email with your PR link to verify@symbiotic.fi from your official business email)

 After approval, your changes will be merged into the repository.
 Thank you for your contribution! 🎉